garfix/nligems/doc/internals.md

 - Yes/no questions
 - Which / what / who questions
 - How many questions
-- When / where questions
+- Temporal, spatial questions (when / where, but also: 'before', 'on top of')
 - Meta questions (Can chairs ..., Do chairs ...)
 - Why / How questions